whizzer0/Equator/README.md

 Currently working on making Equator able to:

-* Allow the user to select an area of the syllabus from which to test equations
 * Support a customisable number of questions (the question marker is now extensible but the results page still has 5 hardcoded)
 * Use an improved method for generating questions that doesn't result in lots of huge numbers